rhorber/id3rw/README.md

 # ID3rw

-> PHP-Library for reading and writing ID3-Tags.
+> PHP-Library for reading and writing ID3 tags.

 > ⚠ The Library yet only supports Version 2.4.0.